Grsmto/simplebar/README.md

 If you later dynamically modify your content, for instance changing its height or width, or adding or removing content, you should recalculate the scrollbars like so:

     $('wrapper').TrackpadScrollEmulator('recalculate');

-See the demo bundled with TrackpadScrollEmulator to see this method in action.

 To remove the plugin from your element, call its `destroy` method: